globalizejs/globalize/README.md

 *By using a package manager...*

-Use bower `bower install globalize`, or npm `npm install globalize cldr-data`.
+Use bower `bower install globalize`, or npm `npm install globalize`.

 *By using source files...*